ranja-sarkar/pca/README.md

 Independent component analysis (ICA) is a technique used to separate mixed signals into their independent components by maximizing their statistical independence.
 It is widely used in signal processing, image analysis, and biomedical data analysis.

-1. In PCA, principal components are orthogonal; independent components are not orthogonal in ICA.
+1. Principal components are orthogonal in PCA; independent components are not orthogonal in ICA.

 2. PCA assumes data follows a Gaussian distribution, identifying orthogonal components, whereas ICA assumes a non-Gaussian distribution and does not constrain components to be orthogonal.